June 1-8, 2019

 Athens, is about 40 minutes away.
 If your Athens hotel or bnb does not offer transfers, there are taxis outside the airport.
 I suggest you confirm the price before getting in if there is no meter.
 If you are down for an Adventure (and have packed lite), there are buses that go to Athens.
 I did it last time, it was fun and cultural.

 If you are considering our Netherlands canal cruise just after, you’ll want to fly to Amsterdam next – AMS (non-stop from ATH $90).
+Either way, do not book out of ATH untill noon or later on 8 June.

 What to expect …